 Easter Myth: The Easter Bunny

 The Easter bunny is often considered a part of Easter because of the notable ability of bunnies to proliferate.
 However, there are roots back to the actual name of Easter.
 A goddess of fertility, Eostre (who may have been one of the inspirations for the name Easter), is said to have been accompanied by a hare, although many sources debate this connection.
 The tradition of the bunny was brought to the U.S. by German settlers to Pennsylvania.
-Learn more about how bunnies became associated with Easter.
+But the bunnies might not have as much to do with Easter as some people believe, here’s how bunnies really became associated with Easter.

 Easter Myth: The Name “Easter”